-NHS staff and patients in Teesside are now being protected against COVID-19 after the ground-breaking Pfizer vaccine was rolled out this week.
+NHS staff and patients in Teesside are being protected against COVID-19 after the Pfizer vaccine was rolled out this week.

 Staff and patients are being vaccinated, following a priority system which includes health issues, age, ethnicity and their job role.

 The organisation is also working with local care homes to help vaccinate its workers.

 Medical director Deepak Dwarakanath said: “This is a truly ground-breaking moment for the organisation and for the health service in this country.